 The aim of Prison!
 Me!
 No Way!!!
 Jersey is to raise the awareness of young people in the Island about the causes, consequences and penalties of crime, by using a non-threatening and non-lecturing style of education.

-Deputy Chief Officer Rob Bastable from the States of Jersey Police said:"The States of Jersey Police is very proud of its involvement with PMNW.
+Chief Officer Rob Bastable from the States of Jersey Police said: "The States of Jersey Police are very proud of our involvement with PMNW.
 It is a fine example of how the community works together to inform and educate its young people in making the right life choices.
 PMNW has played a significant part in achieving very low levels of youth crime in Jersey and making sure that Jersey remains a safe place to live and visit.”

 The multi-agency team work in partnership and have a very unique and innovative delivery style which ensures engagement with the students during extremely interactive workshops, and give students hard hitting facts on the consequences of their actions should they make bad choices.
 They provide young people with information that will enable them to make informed life choices to help them grow into responsible citizens and hopefully reduce the devastating effects of criminal behaviour on society.